MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 [gtk_text_view_] get_monospace
 ------------------------------

-Gets the value of the prop `monospace` property.
+Gets the value of the *monospace* property.

 Return: `1` if monospace fonts are desired